brn/rxx/docs/basics/di_container.md

 All binded dependencies in module was resolved when __getInstance__ or __get__ called.
 If your class has property decorated by __inject__ was replaced by Injector.
-And if you want to inject to parameters, see following.
+And if you want to inject to parameters, see below.

 ```typescript
 import {